geetools/geemvc/README.md

 ```
 3) Create your first controller by following the next step.

 4) Enter the new URL into your browser.
-This will most likely be something like http://localhost:8080/hello/world if you have copied the controller underneath.
+This will most likely be something like http://localhost:8080/hello/world if you have copied the example controller underneath.

 > This README is kept especially simple so that you can get a quick overview.
 It is therefore highly recommended that you referr to the example webapp and our extensive WIKI (currently in progress!) for more information.